SALabUFMG/SALabUFMG.github.io/_pages/fof24.md

 ### The September 2024 version
 Held on the campus of UFMG, is designed to expand the conference in two ways:
 - By expanding the geographic reach to broader regions of Brazil and South America and beyond, drawing participants, panelists, thought leaders, and attendees from the global football world
-- By adding a day focused on the business of football, to include sessions on fan engagement, revenue generation, the media landscape, sponsorships, and emerging streams and—topics for which all football clubs are seeking new learning
+- By adding a day focused on the business of football, to include sessions on fan engagement, revenue generation, the media landscape, sponsorships, and emerging streams and — topics for which all football clubs are seeking new learning

 <hr>